-Incentive scholarships are granted to the best students of first cycle, second cycle and integrated studies for their excellent learning outcomes.
-There are two sizes of incentive scholarships: 1,5 BSB and 2,5 BSB.
-(BSB - Basic Social Benefit which is currently 38 EUR per month).
+Incentive scholarships are granted to the best students of the first cycle, second cycle and integrated studies for their excellent learning outcomes.
+There are two sizes of incentive scholarships: 1,5 BSB and 2,5 BSB (BSB - Basic Social Benefit which is currently 38 EUR per month).

-One-time social grants are granted to students of first cycle, second cycle, third cycle and integrated studies in the event of death of family members, natural or other disasters, illness or other similar cases.
+One-off social grants are granted to students of the first cycle, second cycle, third cycle and integrated studies in the event of death of family members, natural or other disasters, illness or other similar cases.
 The size of a one-time social grant is from 2 to 12 BSB.

-One-time target scholarships are granted to students of first cycle, second cycle, third cycle and integrated studies with relevant achievements in sports, cultural and scientific / public activities.
+One-off earmarked scholarships are granted to students of the first cycle, second cycle, third cycle and integrated studies with relevant achievements in sports, cultural and scientific/social activities.
 Applications for the autumn semester must be submitted until October 25, for the spring semester – until March 25.
 Scholarships are granted by a commission which is formed by the Rector.
 The size of a one-time target scholarship is from 1 to 15 BSB.
 The form for application could be found on the eStudent information system at is.vu.lt.
 To your application, you must attach:

-Nominal scholarships are granted to the best students of first cycle, second cycle, third cycle and integrated studies based on certain fields of activity for their achievements or contributions in these fields.
+Nominal scholarships are granted to the best students of the first cycle, second cycle, third cycle and integrated studies based on certain fields of activity for their achievements or contributions in these fields.
 The grounds and principles of granting nominal scholarships are established in the regulations of a specific nominal scholarship and/or support agreement: here.
 Please contact the Academic Core Unit that you study to find out your options.

 PhD student scholarships are granted to state-funded PhD students, and resident doctor scholarship are granted to state-funded residents.
 PhD student and resident doctor scholarships are granted according to the procedures established by the Government.
 Read more in the information for PhD students and residents section.

-The Dean of the Faculty (Head of Unit) may allow to pay tuition fees in instalments or postpone the payment of a tuition fee.
+The Dean of the Faculty (Head of Academic Unit) may allow to pay tuition fees in instalments or postpone the payment of a tuition fee.
 Applications must be submitted in the faculty (unit) where the studies are carried out or via the Vilnius University Information System eStudent.

-If a student (unclassified student) terminates his study agreement, the paid tuition fees which are equal to the annual price of studies (price of studied course units) are refunded based on the procedures for VU tuition fee payment, refund and recovery.
+If a student (unclassified student) terminates his/her study agreement, the paid tuition fees which are equal to the annual price of studies (price of studied course units) are refunded based on the Procedure of Payment, Reimbursement and Recovery of Tuition Fees at Vilnius University.

-If you have any questions, please contact the administrator of studies of your faculty (unit).
-If you have any questions regarding bank payments, please contact the Finance Department.
+If you have any questions, please contact the administrator of studies of your Faculty (Academic Unit).

-All students enrolled on the first, second and third cycle, integrated and non-degree studies at higher education institutions in Lithuania can apply for a State-Supported Loan.
+All students enrolled in the first, second and third cycle, integrated and non-degree studies at higher education institutions in Lithuania can apply for a State-Supported Loan.
 For more information follow the link: http://vsf.lrv.lt/en/activities-1/fields-of-activity.

-Students who studied in a non-state-funded place during the entire or part (semester) of the study period, and who achieved the best learning outcomes, can expect to receive a tuition fee compensation.
-Tuition fee compensation from the state budget is organized by the State Studies Foundation (hereinafter - Foundation) with the participation of the University; compensation procedures are regulated by the Description of Procedure for Tuition Fee Compensation and Tuition Fee Compensation Regulations.
+Students who studied in a study place not funded by the state during the entire or part (semester) of the study period, and who achieved the best learning outcomes, can expect to receive a tuition fee compensation.
+Tuition fee compensation from the state budget is organized by the State Studies Foundation (hereinafter - Foundation) with the participation of the University; compensation procedures are regulated by the Description of the Procedure of Payment, Reimbursement and Recovery of Tuition Fees at Vilnius University.